-Shahida Arabi, author of POWER: Surviving and Thriving After Narcissistic Abuse, writes that narcissistic abusers manipulate victims because they enjoy “bringing down anyone whose accomplishments and traits they envy to reinforce their false sense of superiority.”
-This points further to the fact that narcissists don’t typically maintain strong relationships.
+Shahida Arabi, author of Power: Surviving and Thriving After Narcissistic Abuse, writes that narcissistic abusers manipulate victims because they enjoy “bringing down anyone whose accomplishments and traits they envy to reinforce their false sense of superiority.”

 Special treatment—it’s what narcissists believe they automatically deserve.
-According to Serani, too much entitlement creates a pathological kind of narcissism, where you don’t really consider the needs of others, but rather only the ones that pertain only to yourself.
-Seltzer adds that narcissists’ innate arrogant sense of entitlement requires no reciprocity on their part since they believe they deserve special treatment.
+According to Serani, too much entitlement creates a particularly pathological strain of narcissism, where you don’t really consider the needs of others, but rather only the ones that pertain only to yourself.

 For narcissists, people are a means to an end.
 Serani says that they simply do not see others as whole people.
 “They see others as ‘pieces’ or ‘objects’ that serve them,” she says.
 “So, since they don’t value others, why would they respect boundaries?”